What is a Buyers Agent? What do they do?

 Why do you ask for a Engagement fee?

-On full service packages this fee is a deposit to engage my services.
+On full service packages this fee is a deposit to engage our services.

-I work under a fee for service system; which is open and transparent.
-This means if you just need partial help; for example a few hours of consulting/auction bidding then I can quote and assist for the partial service.
+We work under a fee for service system; which is open and transparent.
+This means if you just need partial help; for example a few hours of consulting/auction bidding then we can quote and assist for the partial service.

-I can also help you from start to finish of a property purchase or sale.
+We can also help you from start to finish of a property purchase or sale.
 This is considered a full service option.
-I support you and guide you through the entire process. #Lets work together.
+We support you and guide you through the entire process.
+Lets work together.